 Also, the fountain here rivals some of the fountains at San Juan Capistrano for beauty, and it is a great spot to photograph with the chapel behind it.

 There is a statue of Father Serra and a bell for the El Camino Real Trail out here as well.

 After entering through the gift shop and paying your fee, you will be given a map to explore the grounds.
 It seems a lot bigger then it is, and it will not take you too long to explore.
 Here are some of the things you will see.

 The garden was initially used as a work area when the mission was thriving, but now it is just a large courtyard and garden.
 It is closed off so you can’t walk through it, but the pathway leading up to it provides beautiful views.

 I also found the plant life around the exterior, full of succulents, to be a nice touch to the sacred garden.

-The cemetery garden is the central outside area for this mission.
-It is a large circular walkway that leads you around a large bay fig tree over two centuries old.
+The cemetery is the central outside area for this mission.
+It is a large circular walkway that leads you around a massive bay fig tree over two centuries old.